ThandolwethuMangesana/THAMAN25493_FTO2506_GroupA_Thandolwethu-Mangesana_DJS01/README.md

-# DJS01: Vanilla JS Podcast App
+#  Podcast Stream

+Podcast Stream is a responsive, accessible, and interactive web app that allows users to discover and explore podcasts with ease.
+It was built with vanilla HTML, CSS, and JavaScript, and emphasizes clean code structure, usability, and a polished user interface.

 ## Overview

-You will design and build a responsive web application that allows users to **browse podcast shows** on a landing page and **view detailed information** in a modal.
+the goal was to design and build a responsive web application that allows users to **browse podcast shows** on a landing page and **view detailed information** in a modal.
 The application should display clear, concise previews of podcast shows and offer additional information through a modal pop-up, **all without navigating away from the page**.
 Your app should showcase clean code architecture and strong UI/UX design while following JavaScript best practices.

 ---